5 Myths About Ticks

 The U.S. Centers for Disease Control (CDC) reports that ticks in every state can carry disease, and the number of tick-borne diseases is on the rise.
 These diseases are transmitted by parasites that carry bacteria, viruses, or other pathogens.
 These diseases may be dangerous, but dogs can usually avoid them with preventative medicine.

 Here in Northern California, ticks seem to be everywhere, and it’s not uncommon for me to find an incidental tick (or two) during a dog’s physical exam (learn how to do a DIY physical exam at home).
 This usually leads to a tick-related conversation where I have to dispel some common tick myths.
+Below, the truth behind the five most common tick myths.

 The truth: None of these methods cause a tick to “back out” of the skin and can actually cause more injury.
 When you try to remove an embedded tick in this manner, you can actually aggravate it, causing the tick to deposit more disease-carrying saliva into the wound, and increasing the risk of infection.